‘THE INGENIOUS GENTLEMAN ADRIC OF ALZARIUS’

 When you purchase ‘The Ingenious Gentleman Adric of Alzarius’ as a download from Big Finish, you’ll get the following extra.
-There’s a music suite by Rob Harvey.
+There’s a music suite by Rob Harvey to enjoy.
 I’m disappointed there wasn’t a music suite provided for ‘A Heart on Both Sides’ with Sarah Sutton when I purchased that from Big Finish.

 ‘The Ingenious Gentleman Adric of Alzarius’ rating – 7/10

 For Nyssa was